Severe Weather Statement issued for Wagoner by NWS - NewsBreak

 Severe Weather Statement issued for Wagoner by NWS

-Effective: 2021-10-10 22:56:00 CDT Expires: 2021-10-11 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
-Move to a basement or an interior room on the lowest floor of a sturdy building.
-Avoid windows.
-If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-This line of thunderstorms is capable of producing tornadoes and widespread significant wind damage.
-Do not wait to see or hear the tornado.
+Effective: 2021-10-10 23:43:00 CDT Expires: 2021-10-11 00:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 200 AM CDT for northeastern and east central Oklahoma.
 For your protection move to an interior room on the lowest floor of a building.
-Target Area: Wagoner A TORNADO WARNING REMAINS IN EFFECT UNTIL 1145 PM CDT FOR SOUTHEASTERN ROGERS...MAYES AND NORTHEASTERN WAGONER COUNTIES At 1117 PM CDT, severe thunderstorms capable of producing tornadoes were located along a line extending from 3 miles northeast of Inola to 6 miles southeast of Chouteau, moving northeast at 45 mph.
-HAZARD...Tornado.
-SOURCE...Radar indicated rotation.
-IMPACT...Flying debris will be dangerous to those caught without shelter.
-Mobile homes will be damaged or destroyed.
-Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-Locations in or near the path include Pryor...
-Pryor Creek Chouteau...
-Inola Locust Grove...
-Salina Hoot Owl...
-Sportsmen Acres Community Mazie...
-Murphy Snowdale State Park This includes Interstate 44 between mile markers 258 and 264.
-TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov
+Target Area: Wagoner A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL MIDNIGHT CDT FOR SOUTHEASTERN ROGERS...SOUTHWESTERN DELAWARE...MAYES NORTHEASTERN WAGONER...CENTRAL CHEROKEE AND NORTHEASTERN MUSKOGEE COUNTIES At 1142 PM CDT, severe thunderstorms were located along a line extending from 2 miles southeast of Pensacola to 4 miles southwest of Leach to 3 miles south of Pumpkin Center, moving northeast at 50 mph.
+HAZARD...70 mph wind gusts and nickel size hail.
+SOURCE...Radar indicated.
+IMPACT...Expect considerable tree damage.
+Damage is likely to mobile homes, roofs, and outbuildings.
+Locations in or near the path include Tahlequah...
+Pryor Pryor Creek...
+Fort Gibson Chouteau...
+Locust Grove Salina...
+Langley Hulbert...
+Spavinaw Disney...
+Oaks Braggs...
+Hoot Owl Peggs...
+Greenleaf State Park Cherokee State Park...
+Rose Pumpkin Center...
+Leach THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.88 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0